 Ideally, the best method for rooting spider plant spiderettes is by allowing the plantlet to remain attached to the mother plant.
 Choose a spiderette and place it in a pot of soil near the mother plant.
 Keep this well watered and once it roots, you can cut it from the mother plant.

 Alternatively, you can cut off one of the plantlets, place it in a pot of soil, and water generously.
-Then place the pot in a ventilated plastic bag and put this in a bright location.
+Place the pot in a ventilated plastic bag and put this in a bright location.
 Once the spiderette is well rooted, remove from the bag and grow as usual.

 Spider Plant Leaves Browning